4 minute read

 1. Mine planning and exploration

-Through the use of advanced software, mining engineers can build digital models, simulate mine conditions, and generate 3D geological representations of the mine site.
-This enables them to identify the most cost-effective and environmentally friendly way to extract minerals, minimizing the risk of unwarranted surprises during the mining phase.
+Through the use of advanced software, mining engineers can build digital models, simulate mine conditions and generate 3D geological representations of the mine site.
+This enables them to identify the most cost-effective and environmentally friendly way to extract minerals, minimising the risk of unwarranted surprises during the mining phase.

 2. Drilling and blasting